arcus/education_modules/.github/ISSUE_TEMPLATE/qa-for-exercise-modules.md

   * [ ] script to Font Awesome kit (currently https://kit.fontawesome.com/83b2343bd4.js)
 * [ ] Title is the first line after the end of the YAML
   * [ ] only level-1 header in the entire document.
-* [ ] Overview section immediately following Title
-  * [ ] surrounded in div with class overview
-  * [ ] Comment is at the top of the Overview, linked from YAML rather than rewritten
+* [ ] Overview is the first section after title, and generated via the @overview macro rather than being written out explicitly in the text file.
-  * [ ] "Is this module right for me?" contents linked from long_description YAML rather than rewritten
-  * [ ] "Estimated time to completion" contents linked from estimated_time YAML rather than rewritten
-  * [ ] Prerequisites listed and do not require learner to have specifically attained those skills through any of our other modules.
-  * [ ] Learning objectives linked from learning_objectives YAML rather than rewritten
 * [ ] All sections following Overview have content (no pages with just header and no additional text / media material).
 * [ ] All quizzes start with a level 2 or 3 header.
 If there is only one quiz in the module, it is labelled "Quiz", or if there are multiple, each header is structured as "Quiz: label" where "label" is a short (~ 1-2 words) description of the content covered in the question(s).
 E.g., "Quiz: Scatterplots"
 * [ ] Educational content ends with a section of additional resources, both ours and outside sources
-* [ ] Final section is Feedback.
+* [ ] Final section is Feedback, which is generated via the @feedback macro
-  * [ ] Learning objectives linked from YAML rather than rewritten
-  * [ ] Feedback link is updated appropriately to automatically fill in the module name when clicked by learner.

 ## Module Content